eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 variation of method B where attestations are issued in a batch, but with overlapping validity periods rather than identical ones.
 Some of these attestations would then become valid in the future.
-This could help reduce the risk of a Wallet Unit not having a valid attestation anymore after having been offline for a (long) time.
+This could help reduce the risk of a Wallet Unit not having a valid attestation after having been offline for a (long) time.
 However, it was decided to not add this method.

 ##### REQUIREMENT 4

 To the maximum extent possible, Wallet Providers, PID Providers, and Attestation Providers SHALL:

 - ensure that Users do not notice which of the methods referenced in requirement 3 is used for their PIDs, attestations, or WUAs,
 - ensure that no User action is needed for the re-issuance of PIDs or attestations.

 >Note: The topic of re-issuance will be further discussed with Member States in Topic B.

 ##### REQUIREMENT 5

 When using Method A for a given type of PID, attestation, or WUA,

 a. the Wallet Unit SHALL request the PID Provider, Attestation Provider, or Wallet